JoshuaScheuplein/DAX/README.md

 ## Evaluation

 ## License
-DAX code and model weights are released under the Apache License 2.0.
+DAX code is released under the Apache License 2.0.
 See [LICENSE](LICENSE) for additional details.

 ## Citing DAX
 tbd.